Anastasia Papadopoulou

-Anastasia Papadopoulou (born 1 July 1986) is a retired female Greek football player.
+Anastasia Papadopoulou (born 1 July 1986) is a Greek football player who plays as a midfielder for AEK Kavalas in the Gamma Ethniki.
 She was part of the Greece women's national football team at the 2004 Summer Olympics.
-On club level she played for Kavala 86 and Amazones Dramas.

-She was an international with the Women's Greek national team and one of the team's captains, making 104 appearances for the national team from 2003 to 2018 when she retired from active duty.
+She was an international with the Women's Greek national team and one of the team's captains, making 104 appearances from 2003 to 2018.

+She previously played for Kavala 86 and Amazones Dramas before retiring in 2018.
+In the summer of 2026, she came out of retirement to join AEK Kavala in the Greek third tier, alongside her former national team teammate Dimitra Panteliadou.

 Club career

 In August 2014, Papadopoulou captained Amazones Dramas at the UEFA Women's Champions League, where they qualified for the first time ever in their history.
 She appeared in every match, scoring 3 goals in 3 matches.

 International career

 Papadopoulou appeared 104 times for the Greece women's national football team, including one appearance in the 2003 FIFA Women's World Cup qualifying rounds and appearances at the 2004 Summer Olympics in Athens.